Social Justice Action Plan

 June 2, 2020

-To our Black students,
+To our Black Students,

 There is so much to hold and process right now.
 We acknowledge the real and human frustration, exhaustion, and heartbreak you may be experiencing in the wake of the tragic deaths of George Floyd, Breonna Taylor, Ahmaud Arbery, and overarching racial injustice.